Newsfeed Now: 1 suspect in Austin mass shooting in custody, another at large; Principal goes viral for serenading graduating seniors

 See the full story on FOX 46 Charlotte

-A North Carolina went viral for he belted out to the graduating Class of 2021, “I Will Always Love You.”
+A North Carolina principal has gone viral after belting out the song “I Will Always Love You,” for graduating seniors.